Ericsson/codechecker/docs/web/server_config.md

 dead and notifying the application layer.

 By default the server will use the value from your host configured by the `net.ipv4.tcp_keepalive_probes` parameter.
-This value can be overriden by the `max_probe` key in the server configuration file.
+This value can be overridden by the `max_probe` key in the server configuration file.

 ## Authentication